 Let the cakes rest in the pan for about 25-30 minutes, then flip the pans over to remove the cakes.
 Allow the cakes to fully cool.
 Slice the top off one cake, then gently flip the cake over onto a plate or cake stand.
 Frost the top and sides of the cake, then add the second cake, and continue frosting.
 Sprinkle the top of the cake with extra chopped walnuts (toast these in a pan on the stove-top for an extra treat) and orange zest (my favorite addition).
 Due to the frosting, this cake needs to be kept in the fridge.

-This cake may work in a 13X9 pan.
-You’ll probably need to adjust the baking time to accommodate this size cake.
-Update: According to a reader via an Instagram comment, this cake turns out great when it’s baked in a 13×9 pan: “I made your honey carrot cake yesterday and it was loved by all.
-I made it in a 13×9 pan and it worked great.
-It took about 45 minutes at the temperature listed in the recipe.”
+13x9 Pan Baking Note: According to a reader via an Instagram comment, this cake turns out great when it's baked in a 13x9 pan: "I made your honey carrot cake yesterday and it was loved by all.
+I made it in a 13x9 pan and it worked great.
+It took about 45 minutes at the temperature listed in the recipe."

 This recipe will yield enough frosting to lightly frost the cake, but not enough to create a thick frosting.
 If you'd like a thick layer of frosting around the cake, I recommend doubling the butter and cream cheese amounts, but only increasing the honey to 1/3 cup.
 Taste the frosting, and add more honey if needed.
 I've found that 1/3 cup of honey is sweet enough for this frosting.